Nadine2016/local/index.md

 {: caption="Table 3.
 Optional platform add-on components for purchase" caption-side="top"}
 {: #table03}

-**Note**: {{site.data.keyword.Bluemix_notm}} Local components might indicate a specific configured capacity, such as gigabytes or transactions per second.
+**Note**: {{site.data.keyword.Bluemix_local_notm}} components might indicate a specific configured capacity, such as gigabytes or transactions per second.
 Because actual capacity in practice for any configuration of the cloud service varies depending on many factors, the actual capacity in practice might be more or less than the configured capacity.

 ## Syndicated catalog
 {: #cataloglocal}